1834 Quadruple Alliance: Portuguese and Spanish civil wars

-French historiography explains the ambiguity of the aid by the European context: Louis-Philippe d'Orléans never lost the dialogue with Austria that would ask him to "restrain" the United Kingdom.
+French historiography explains the ambiguity of the aid by the European context: Louis Philippe I never lost the dialogue with Austria that would ask him to "restrain" the United Kingdom.
 According to these interests, he thought it necessary to maintain an attitude of moderation to avoid a generalization of the conflict.
 Throughout the development of the war, French intervention was sought in compliance with the agreement and even a change of government was made, passing to the moderate Ofalia, so that there would be greater ideological harmony.
 However, the intervention did not take place and this led to greater English dependence and influence for Spain.
-As for Portuguese cooperation in the Carlist war, it took a long time to be put into practice and was of little importance.
+As for Portuguese cooperation in the Carlist War, it took a long time to be put into practice and was of little importance.
 It became effective only in 1836 and the following year the troops had to return due to internal uprisings in Portugal.

 In addition to military aid, the United Kingdom played an important diplomatic role, especially in two areas.
 Firstly, in the attempt to reduce the excesses of both sides in the war, signing for this purpose two agreements, the Eliot and Segura Lécera, of "very relative effectiveness".
 Of greater importance is the second issue: intervention in the peace agreements that took the form of the Convention of Vergara, which in its final draft essentially included the terms of the British proposal, despite the fact that it was made without foreign mediation.
 Rodríguez Alonso shares this view, adding that the British diplomats "had played a fundamental role in the previous negotiations, but they took care that their work did not appear in the first place".